Qazeer/artefacts.help/pages/linux/audit_framework.md

 #### Audit rules

 The `Linux Audit` system operates on rules, that define what records will be captured in the audit logs.
+Audit rules are defined in the `/etc/audit/audit.rules` file or in the `/etc/audit/rules.d/` directory.
+One rule is defined on a single line, as it was arguments to the `auditctl` utility.

 As the events generated are dependent on the audit rules configured, it is recommended to first review the rules defined on the system before analyzing